Annapurna Base Camp Trek Distance

 Adjusting Trekking Distances During Different Seasons:

-Spring and Autumn are usually OK; the weather can allow an adequate length of time for comfortable trekking.
+Spring and Autumn are usually the best options.
+The weather can allow an adequate length of time for comfortable trekking.

 Because these two seasons are considered high seasons to go trekking, infrastructure relating to teahouses, guides, and porters is also ready and prepared so that the trekkers don't need to worry about their accommodation and other potential delays in the route.